 You’ll be able to find your Terra public address in the wallet(s) you use to interact with Terra.
 Once you’ve got it, just copy and paste it into your chosen Terra tax software and your Terra transaction data will be imported automatically.
 Please note, that the API for Terra is in constant development, so if you’re having trouble getting all your transaction data, you can use the Terra tax CSV method instead.

 Depending on the wallet you’re using to interact with Terra, you might be able to get a CSV file of your transaction history and upload this to your Terra tax calculator instead.
 Don’t worry if you can’t see an option to export your Terra transaction history - there’s a workaround.
 You can use a Terra blockchain explorer to export a Terra CSV file instead, then just upload this to your Terra tax calculator.

 Koinly is a Terra tax tracker and calculator

-In even better news, Koinly not only works as a Terra tax tracker, but also a Terra portfolio tracker.
-You’ll be able to see your transactions, gains, income and even how Terra is performing overall in the wider market all from one spot.
+In even better news, Koinly not only works as a Terra tax tracker but also as a Terra portfolio tracker.
+You’ll be able to see your transactions, gains, income, and even how Terra is performing overall in the wider market all from one spot.